hcientist/OnlinePythonTutor/wishlist.md

   - my hunch is that annotating code with tagged comments denoting programmer intent or [variable roles](http://www.cs.joensuu.fi/~saja/var_roles/stud_vers/stud_Python_eng.html) could make these narrations more meaningful
   - could be great for low-vision accessibility too
 - showing visualization diffs and animated transitions between consecutive steps so users can clearly see what changes occurred
+  - could be shown via colors, arrows, and/or animations
+  - could reduce the [split attention effect](https://en.wikipedia.org/wiki/Split_attention_effect) of learners needing to track the code on the left side and the changes to the visualization on the right side
   - goes hand-in-hand with the narrations feature above, since if we know what has changed, then we can narrate it (e.g., "a new element was added to the middle of this list")
 - even better: seeing execution diffs between two *different* executions of similar code, to compare the impacts of specific code changes on run-time state
 - hiding elements by clicking on them, and remembering those hide options across different executions of similar code